Cary Joji Fukunaga (born July 10, 1977) is an American filmmaker, writer, and producer of Japanese, Swedish and American descent.

 Fukunaga is best known for directing the first season of HBO's detective drama True Detective, for which he won an Emmy.
 He was also intended to direct the second season, but pulled out shortly before filming began, remaining onboard as an executive producer.
 He also created, wrote, and directed the 2018 Netflix series Maniac (starring Emma Stone & Jonah Hill), and is the credited creator of TNT's The Alienist, which he originally planned to direct as well.

 He's also known for his work in film, which includes directing the 2011 adaptation of Jane Eyre (starring Mia Wasikowska and Michael Fassbender), and Netflix's 2015 release Beasts of No Nation.
-He was also attached to direct the 2017 adaptation of Stephen King's It, which he also co-wrote the screenplay of, but it was ultimately helmed by Andrés Muschietti instead.
+He was also attached to direct the 2017 adaptation of Stephen King's It, which he also co-wrote the screenplay of, but it was ultimately helmed by Andrés Muschietti.

 - Sin Nombre (2009) note